EURO-CAS - European eHealth Interoperability Conformity Assessment Scheme

 The CAS for Europe will provide a comprehensive framework completing the eEIF and aligned with the international CAS.
 Its flexibility will allow better sustainability and harmonization at European, national and regional levels.

-Coordinator: European Institute for Biomedical imaging (EIBIR)
+Coordinator: European Institute for Biomedical Imaging Research (EIBIR)

 Number of Partners: 16